-I have made and shared some graphs showing just that on social media (such as Facebook) and in the first blog post in the series about the statistics that follow.
-Here, I reproduce two of those graphs, share additional graphs, provide details of how and where I specifically got the data, how I arrived at the numbers and some commentaries.
+I have made and shared some charts showing just that on social media (such as Facebook) and in the first blog post in the series about the statistics that follow.
+Here, I reproduce two of those charts, share additional charts, provide details of how and where I specifically got the data, how I arrived at the numbers and some commentaries.

 Here’s the first one, based on the 2011 Census Report.

 High caste men, Brahmin (Bahun) and Chhetri men, referred to together as Khas, are disproportionately represented in positions of power and authority.
 (The rest of the people of the country, incidentally, slot into the other (lower) castes.
 You can learn more about the caste system here, here and here.)

 As you can see from the chart above, the percentage of Khas in the country is less than thirty, less than a third of the population.Khas people are disproportionately represented in positions of power and authority.
 Click To Tweet

 But, here’s the second chart.
 (Click here or on the image for the original.)